stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

 	Adds a new item to the group.

-	:param string name: Name for object (not implemented yet, defaults to untitled)
+	:param string name: Name for object
+   :param string group: Group id to add feature to
 	:param string geojson: GeoJSON representation of the object

 .. function:: POST /delfeature | com.stackptr.api.deleteFeature